kaycix/northcoastcnpsnursery/_pages/spring-sale.md

 <div class="thanks-block">
     <h1>Thank You</h1>
-    <p>Thank you to everyone who supports us in some way.</p>
+    <p>We want to send huge thank yous to everyone who supports us in some way.</p>
-    <p>Thank you to nursery managers Chris and Barbara who have dedicated countless hours to running an entire native plant nursery.
-We couldn't imagine anyone else doing what you're doing.
-You're amazing!</p>
+    <p>Thank you to nursery managers Chris and Barbara for your countless hours of hard work.
+We couldn't ask for more dedicated leaders.</p>
     <p>Thank you to all our nursery volunteers.
 Whether you have volunteered for one hour or many more, we appreciate you!
 This has been a particularly long winter but seeing everyone show up, ready to work in the cold mornings warms our hearts.
     </p>
     <p>We appreciate the nurseries and vendors that we partner with and the community of sharing and support you offer us.
 We feel so lucky to be working alongside you!</p>
-    <p>Huge thank you to those of you who shop our sales!
-You truly inspire us.
-From those of you rewilding acres of yards, to those of you tending small native plants on your balcony.
-We see you, we appreciate you, and we are so proud to be eco-warriors with you.</p>
+    <p>Lastly, a huge thank you to those of you who shop our sales.
+From those of you rewilding entire yards, to those of you tending small native plants on your balcony, we appreciate you!
+Your stories never fail to inspire us.</p>
-    <p>You all make this planet a better place &#129303;</p>
 </div>